-Select the date from the calendar.
+Select the date using the calendar.

-- Select the month and year using the arrow beside the Month year display or click the Month year display. - b.
+- a.
+Select the month and year using the arrow beside the Month year control or click the Month year control. - b.
 Select the day by clicking in the calendar. - 2.
 Click OK.

 Editing login hours